deedmitrij/car-racing-game-2/README.md

 ## 🚀 How to Play

-1.  **Enter your Driver ID**: Start by typing your name in the main menu.
+1.  **Enter your Driver ID**: Start by typing your name in the main menu to join the Hall of Fame.
 2.  **Survive the Clock**: Each level lasts **30 seconds**.
 Your goal is to reach the end of the timer without losing all your lives.
 3.  **Dodge & Weave**: Avoid NPC cars and road obstacles.
 Every collision costs a life!
+4.  **Watch for Hazards**:
+    - **Oil Spills**: Driving over oil will cause your car to lose grip and **skid** uncontrollably for a short duration.
+    - **Police Units**: Starting at Level 3, sequential police units will attempt to intercept you.
+Look for the "Incoming" warning and listen for the siren!
+5.  **Master the Near Miss**: Pass NPC cars closely to earn a **+500 Near Miss Bonus**.
+Higher risks lead to higher scores.
-4.  **Collect Power-ups**: Grab the **Glowing Stars** to gain temporary invincibility and boost your score.
+6.  **Collect Power-ups**: Grab the **Glowing Stars** to gain temporary invincibility and a massive score boost.
-5.  **Score Big**: Points are awarded for distance traveled, cars passed, and bonus pickups.

 ---